MichaelCWalsh7/milestone-project-1/README.md

         provided.
         4. As a Returning Visitor, I want to be able to download or be emailed a copy of the creator's CV so that I may add a more traditional copy to my records.
-        5. As a Returning Visitor, I want to be able to quicly and easily see where the creators skills and abilities lie within the field of web design find out what kind of programming languages and frameworks that they have experience with.
+        5. As a Returning Visitor, I want to be able to quickly and easily see where the creator's skills and abilities lie within the field of web design, and find out what kind of programming languages and frameworks that they have experience with.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to easily check to see if there are any newly added projects to see.